matze-dd/Tex2txt/README.md

   D2D  gleich D3D.
 Daher ...
 ```
 Now, LT will complain about repetition of D2D.
-Writing '= b,' leads to:
+Writing '= b,' in the equation
+leads to:
 ```
 Wir folgern
   D1D  gleich D2D,